Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Results and discussion

-The mobility of charge carriers is one of the most important quantities for any semiconducting material, determining its suitability for applications in a wide variety of electronic and optoelectronic devices.
-Therefore, accurately determining the mobility is a key task, which requires extensive sampling of electron and phonon wave vectors in Brillouin zone.
-The results obtained for phonon-limited electron and hole mobilities (\mue\ and \muh) using very fine sampling in both hH compounds are presented in Fig.~\hyperref[fig:mob]{\ref{fig:mob}}.
+The results obtained for \mue\ and \muh\ at electron concentration (n$_e$) of $10^{15}$~\cm\ using very fine sampling in both hH compounds are presented in Fig.~\hyperref[fig:mob]{\ref{fig:mob}}.
 It is important to note in both materials that the \mue\ is significantly higher than the \muh.
-Both mobilities decrease with increasing T due to enhanced phonon scattering at higher T. At room-temperature, the obtained \mue\ values for \lz\ are $\sim$6500, 12560, and 17000 \cvs, as calculated using SERTA, MRTA and IBTE, respectively.
+This can be explained by the presence of more scattering channels for holes due to multiple VBs near the VBM, while fewer scattering processes exist around the CBM for electron transport because of the single CB.
+This results in a shorter $\tau_{n\mathbf{k}}^{0}$ for holes than for electrons.
+Furthermore, both mobilities decrease with increasing T due to enhanced phonon scattering at higher T. At room-temperature, the obtained \mue\ values for \lz\ are $\sim$6500, 12560, and 17000 \cvs, as calculated using SERTA, MRTA and IBTE, respectively.
 These respective methods estimate \muh\ values as $\sim$160, 213, and 195 \cvs.
 This \mue\ result compares well with reported \mue\ values for GaAs (a similar compound in terms of band structure), which range from 7000 to 12000 \cvs\ \cite{brunin2020phonon}.
 Furthermore, the room-temperature \mue\ (\muh) values for \sa\ are determined to be $\sim$4010 (50), 9440 (70), and 8510 (54) from respective methods.
-For both compounds, it can be observed that the MRTA-driven values are greater than or equal to the SERTA-based values across the studied T range, as expected due to the additional velocity factor in the MRTA framework.

-In \lz, the SERTA-driven \mue\ values underestimate the exact solution in studied T range, while underestimation of \muh\ values decreases with increasing T and becomes nearly the same at 900 K. Interestingly, MRTA gives lower values of \mue\ than the IBTE-derived values, while opposite behavior (at-least below 600 K) is observed for the \muh\ computation.
-At higher T, all three methods provide almost similar \muh\ values, which means second term of Eq.~\hyperref[eq:ibte]{\eqref{eq:ibte}} has a negligible contribution as the T increases, and the forward scattering also becomes nearly equal to the backward scattering around the band gap region of the valence band in \lz.
+It is observed that MRTA mobility is consistently higher than that predicted by the SERTA.
+This behavior is expected for materials in which a single band exists around $\Gamma$ (the CB in our case), where intravalley scattering largely dominates--particularly for small wave vectors $\mathbf{q}$, because the effective masses are lower than 1~\cite{brunin2020phonon,solet2022first}.
+When the relevant $\mathbf{q}$-vectors are small, the factor appearing in Eq.~\hyperref[eq:almrt]{\eqref{eq:almrt}} lies between 0 and 1, leading to a mobility enhancement when going from SERTA to MRTA.
+However, when compared with the IBTE, no general trend exists, as also observed in Fig.~\hyperref[fig:mob]{\ref{fig:mob}}.
+The MRTA may either underestimate or overestimate the mobility, indicating that the factor in Eq.~\hyperref[eq:almrt]{\eqref{eq:almrt}} can underestimate or overestimate the back-scattering processes.